Arranged marriage: Controversy

-Arranged marriages are actively debated between scholars.
-The questions debated include whether arranged marriages are being used to abuse international immigration system, to inherently violate human rights, particularly women's rights, if they yield more stable marriages for raising children, the next generation, and whether there is more or less loving, respectful relationship for the married couple.
+Arranged marriages are actively debated amongst scholars, as many question whether arranged marriages are being used to abuse the international immigration system.
+Arranged marriages can also be seen as an inherent violation to human rights—particularly women's rights.
+Scholars often wonder if arranged marriages are more stable and suitable for raising children, and question whether the married couple can still experience a loving, respectful relationship.

 Sham marriages

-In the United Kingdom, public discussion has questioned whether international arranged marriages are a sham without the intention that the spouses will live as a couple, a convenient means to get residency and European citizenship to some male or female immigrants, who would otherwise be denied a visa to enter the country.
-These fears have been stoked by observed divorces once the minimum married residence period requirement is met.
+In the United Kingdom, public discussion has questioned whether international arranged marriages are carried out without the couple's intention to live together.
+They suspect that some arranged marriages are born out of the intention to gift residency and European citizenship to immigrants who would otherwise be denied a visa to enter the country.
+These fears have been further stoked by observed divorces once the minimum married residence period requirement is met.
 MP Ann Cryer has alleged examples of such abuse by West Asian Muslim families in her motion to the UK's House of Commons.
 The United States has seen a similar controversy with sham arranged marriages.

 Human rights

 Various international organizations, including UNICEF, have campaigned for laws to ban arranged marriages of children, as well as forced marriages.
-Article 15 and 16 of The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) specifically cover marriage and family law, which support such as ban.
+Article 15 and 16 of The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) specifically cover marriage and family law, which support such a ban.

 Arranged marriages are a matter of debate and disagreements.
-Activists, such as Charlotte Bunch, suggest that marriages arranged by parents and other family members typically assume heterosexual preference and involve emotional pressure; this drives some individuals into marriages that they consent under duress.
+Activists, such as Charlotte Bunch, suggest that marriages arranged by parents and other family members typically assume heterosexual preference and involve emotional pressure; this drives some individuals into marriages that they consent to under duress.
 Bunch suggests that all marriages should be autonomous.

 In contrast, preventing arranged marriages may harm many individuals who want to get married and can benefit from parental participation in finding and selecting a mate.
-For example, Willoughby suggests that arranged marriages work because they remove anxiety in process of finding the spouses.
-Parents, families and friends provide an independent perspective when they participate in learning and evaluating the other person, past history, behavior, as well as the couple's mutual compatibility.
-Willoughby further suggests that parents and family provide more than input in the screening and selection process; often, they provide financial support for the wedding, housing, emotional support and other valuable resources for the couple as they navigate past the wedding into married life, and help raise their children.
+For example, Willoughby suggests that arranged marriages work because they remove anxiety from the process of finding a spouse.
+Parents, families, and friends provide an independent perspective when they participate in learning and evaluating the other person's history and behavior, as well as the couple's mutual compatibility.
+Willoughby further suggests that parents and family members provide more than input in the screening and selection process; often, they provide financial support for the wedding, housing, emotional support, and other valuable resources for the couple as they navigate married life, like childcare.

-Michael Rosenfeld says that the differences between autonomous marriages and arranged marriages are empirically small; many people meet, date and choose to marry or cohabit with those who are similar in background, age, interests and social class they feel most similar to, screening factors most parents would have used for them anyway.
+Michael Rosenfeld asserts that the differences between autonomous marriages and arranged marriages are empirically small; many people meet, date, and choose to marry or cohabit with those who are similar in background, age, interests and social class they feel most similar to—screening factors most parents would have used for them anyway.
 Assuming the pool from which mates are screened and selected is large, Rosenfeld suggests that the differences between the two approaches to marriages are not as great as some imagine them to be.
 Others have expressed sentiments similar to Rosenfeld.